 Rabbi Jonathan Schachter, Frisch class of 1994, is Rosh Beit Midrash, contributing to the development of Frisch’s Judaic studies curriculum and providing students with the opportunity to learn outside of the classroom.
 Rabbi Schachter teaches Talmud & Tanakh, runs the Frisch Flag Football league (IFL), the basketball intramurals (FBI), and coaches the Boys Varsity Softball team.
 Additionally, he runs the teen minyan and programming at Congregation Bnai Yeshurun, where many Frisch students daven on Shabbat, and is the head of boys sports at Camp Morasha.
 Rabbi Schachter earned a BA from YU, an MA from Azrieli Graduate School of Jewish Education and has ordination from RIETS.

-Mrs. Maren Scharf, Frisch Class of 1997, is a member of the Science department, teaching physics, and serves as Grade Dean for the junior class.
-She also is a learning specialist, teaching biology, chemistry and physics in Frisch’s Learning Center.
-Mrs. Scharf holds a BA from Barnard College in Economics and an MA in Learning Disabilities from Columbia Teachers College.
+Dr. Maren Scharf, Frisch Class of 1997, is the Co-Director of Student Support Services, and is a member of the Science department, teaching biology and chemistry.
+She also is a learning specialist, teaching biology, chemistry, and physics in Frisch’s Learning Center.
+Dr. Scharf holds a BA from Barnard College in Economics and MA in Learning Disabilities from Columbia Teachers College and an EdD from Azrieli Graduate School in Jewish Education and Administration.
 She currently serves on the Barnard College Science Advisory Committee.

 Rabbi Joshua Schulman, Frisch Class of 2003, is a member of the Talmud faculty, and serves as the Director of Chessed Programming and as the Grade Dean for the Junior class.
 After studying at Yeshivat Reishit Yerushalayim in Israel, R. Schulman earned a BA from Yeshiva College, an MA from Azrieli Graduate School of Jewish Education and Administration, and ordination from RIETS.